jank-lang/jank-lang.org/resources/src/blog/2023-12-30-fast-string.md

 [here](https://gist.github.com/jeaye/306d6aefd7ed6c29fdec6eef2cafbb1f).

 ## Is sharing large strings a big deal?
 This is easy to quantify.
-When compiling `clojure.core`, with jank, we end up sharing 3,112 large strings.
+When simply compiling `clojure.core`, with jank, we end up sharing 3,112 large strings.
 That's 3,112 large string deep copies, and just as many allocations, which we can completely elide.
 In the span of a larger application, we'll be talking about millions of allocations and deep string